Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns

-We carried out an exact verification study of \textsc{TRC}$^2$ at the \textsc{TRC}$^2$ backbone level.
-The purpose of this study was to validate four properties that are central to the model design: strict autoregressive causality of the main logits path, causal assignment of hippocampal write scores, delayed-write semantics under gradient accumulation, and persistence of episodic memory across evaluation calls.
+We carried out an exact verification study of \textsc{TRC}$^2$ at the backbone level.
+The purpose of this study was to validate four properties central to the model design: strict autoregressive causality of the main logits path, causal assignment of hippocampal write scores, delayed write semantics under gradient accumulation, and persistence of episodic memory across evaluation calls.